• Skip to primary navigation

 You MUST microwave steam your ‘shrooms.
 Say what now!?
 The key to perfectly baked stuffed mushrooms is you have to steam them in the microwave first.
 This softens them up and speeds up the baking process.
 If a recipe tells you that you only need to bake your stuffed mushrooms for 10 minutes (no pre-streaming instructed), you’re going to be cooking those bastards for a half-hour until they are finally done.
 And by then your filling will be overcooked.
 And you’ll be hangry and wishing you could have the last hour of your life back.

-Do not skip the pre-microwave steam step!
 Arrange your mushrooms on a plate, leaving space between each cap.
 I recommend doing this by size, as larger mushrooms will require a longer steaming time.
 Cover with three layers of damp paper towels, then microwave for around 2 minutes for smaller mushrooms, 3 minutes for larger mushrooms.
 Do this and you’re stuffed mushrooms will turn out fantastic every time.

-What do I need to make Keto Chorizo Stuffed Mushrooms?
+How to Make Chorizo Stuffed Mushrooms?

 Why just a handful of ingredients will do!
+To make this stuffed mushrooms with chorizo recipe you will need:

 Stuffed Mushroom Suggested Substitutions